 At a time when water shortage is on everyone’s minds and “water councils” are being held by the civic body to discuss how to ameliorate the situation, one would expect the Bruhat Bengaluru Mahanagara Palike (BBMP) to do everything in its capacity to conserve water.
 However, the civic body missed a good window to conserve water by not setting up rainwater harvesting systems in its … Continue reading City council misses window to set up RWH systems in its parks

 How do you get recalcitrant residents to segregate their waste?
 A team of waste collectors and design students seem to have hit upon a scalable solution.
 Using a mobile app, waste collectors geotagged 250 households and rated the level of segregation.
 Within three months, more than three-fourths of the 250 households had achieved 100% segregation compliant to perfect segregation practices.
-The Waste Samaritan initiative, a … Continue reading A sure-shot way to get people segregate waste?
+The Waste Samaritan initiative, a … Continue reading A sure-shot way to get people to segregate waste?